 - pneumoconiosis simplex.

-Diagnoses of congestion of various parts of the body (e.g. joints of the hand), arthrosis, various skin and lung diseases follow.
+Diagnoses of congestion of various parts of the body (e.g. hand joints), arthrosis, various skin and lung diseases follow.

 Are you solving a similar problem?